 Advancing Victorian Manufacturing – A Blueprint for the Future

-Advancing Victorian Manufacturing is the Victorian Government's blueprint to ensure Victoria is home to internationally competitive manufacturers that are growing economic opportunity and jobs through design, engineering, data and services.
+Advancing Victorian Manufacturing is the Victorian Government's blueprint to ensure Victoria is home to internationally competitive manufacturers that are growing economic opportunity and jobs.

 View Advancing Victorian Manufacturing - A Blueprint for the Future (PDF 2907.06 KB)